Information compiled by the Agenzija Appogg's Adoption Services within the Foundation for Social Welfare Services.

 Those who show interest in adopting a Maltese child are placed on a waiting list until a child who matches the prospective adoptive parents is available for adoption.
 Afterwards an application is filed in the Maltese Courts where the proceedings for adoption start.

 In both foreign and local adoptions, adopted children are monitored by Appogg social workers who review their progress.
 In the case of foreign adopted children, this progress is reported to their country of origin.

-Support services are also provided to those persons, usually mothers, who are contemplating giving their children up for adoption and those who are contemplating adoption but have not yet taken the decision.
+Agenzija Appogg also offers support services to those persons, usually mothers, who are contemplating giving their children up for adoption and those who are contemplating adoption but have not yet taken the decision.
 These services are provided in the light of what is in the best interest of the child, which is not always easy to identity and which entails the use of sensitivity and a number of professional skills, particularly those of assessment.

 No processing fees are incurred in making use of this service.

-Those interested first would need to make an appointment with the Adoption Team of Agenzija Appogg.
+Those interested first would need to make an appointment with the Agenzija Appogg's Adoption Servies.
 Social workers will explain the way forward.
 Any documentation required will be explained at that stage.